Late Effects of Breast Cancer Treatment

 Once breast cancer treatment ends, most side effects go away.

-Common late effects of treatment
+Possible late effects of breast cancer treatment

-Some common late effects of breast cancer treatment include (in alphabetical order):
+Late effects of breast cancer treatment include (in alphabetical order):

 - Bone health problems

 - Changes after mastectomy

 - Changes in the look and feel of the breast after lumpectomy

 - Changes in the look and feel of the breast after radiation therapy